Chalermdej-l/Final_Project_FredETE/other/prefectsetup/README.md

 Please input the credential created here into the clone directory [.env](/.env) file

 1. Preefct_handle in Step 2
-2. Preefct_name Name in Step 1
+2. Preefct_name Workspace Name create in Step 1
-3. Prefect_API_KEY create in Step 3
+3. Prefect_API_KEY API key in Step 3
-4. Prefect_Workspaceid in Step 5
+4. Prefect_Workspaceid id from the url in Step 5
-5. Prefect_Accountid in Step 4
+5. Prefect_Accountid id from the url in Step 4